mainframecomputer/orchestra/docs/src/llms.md

 llm = OpenrouterModels.haiku
 ```

 In this example, we're using the OpenrouterModels.haiku model.
 You can then assign llm to any agent.
-The llm parameter is passed to the Task.create() method, allowing the task to use the specified language model for generating responses.
+The llm parameter is passed to the Task.create() method, allowing the task to use the specified language model for generating responses.This is helpful if you want to use the same model for multiple agents.
+Alternatively, you can pass the model directly to the agent as a parameter, like `llm=OpenrouterModels.haiku`, if you want certain agents to use specific models.

 ### Language Model Selection Considerations